St. Francis College: Basketball

+Soccer

 The SFC men's soccer team was founded in 1968 and joined the Northeast Conference in 1985.
 In their history, the Terriers have won 5 NEC Regular Season Championships and 8 NEC Tournament Championships.
 Their 8 Tournament Championships are the most in the conference.
 The Terriers have also participated in nine NCAA tournaments, their best showing came in 1978 when they made it to the Elite Eight and were ranked 6th nationally.
 Since joining the NEC, the Terriers have had NCAA Tournament Play-in games on three occasions ('95, '96 and '98) and four NCAA Tournament appearances (2013, 2014, 2016, 2017).
 In the 2015 season, the Terriers were nationally ranked at 22nd in the country.

+Water polo

 The St. Francis College men's water polo team has enjoyed much success and is one of the best teams on the east coast.
 In consecutive years from 2004 to 2008, they won the Eastern College Athletic Conference Championships and the CWPA Northern Division Championships.
 The Terriers have finished between 1st and forth in the Eastern Championships from 1999 to 2007.
 In 2005, they finished first and qualified for the NCAA National Championships and finished forth at the Final Four.
 In 2010, the Terriers made it to the Final Four, finishing fourth and were ranked 10th in the country.
 In 2012, the men's water polo team won the Eastern Championship for the third time in the program's history and earned an NCAA Final Four berth.
 The Terriers also went on to defeat Air Force to win their first national tournament match for a third-place finish.
 In 2013, the Terriers won the Eastern Championship for the fourth time in the program's history and earned an NCAA Final Four berth, finishing 4th.